Undergraduate Research Conference on the EU

 Students will present and discuss their research in a panel format, each panel being composed of three to five student papers.
 Each presentation will last about 10-15 minutes followed by questions and a discussion moderated by a faculty member.
 The conference will include a keynote address.
 At the conclusion of the conference, faculty participants will nominate and select the best papers of the conference.
 Selected papers will be published in a special volume of conference proceedings.

 The Claremont-UC Undergraduate Research Conference Journal on the European Union is an open access journal and compiles outstanding research papers by undergraduate students presented at the Undergraduate Research Conference on the European Union.
 Typically 8-12 of the best papers are selected for publication by participating faculty discussants and the EU Center staff.
 Previous publications can be viewed via the digital version at http://scholarship.claremont.edu/urceu/.

-In addition to publication in the Conference Journal, the EU Center of California will be offering awards for the top two papers with summer study tours to Europe.
+In addition to publication in the Conference Journal, the EU Center of California is pleased to offer special travel & study awards for the top two papers and/or presentations.